ParkerFadoul/citibike_dataset_SQL/README.md

 ## 🔍 Insights

-- **Hourly Trends:** Ridership peaks around 8–9am and 5–6pm.
-Average ride duration peaks mid-afternoon.
+- **Hourly Trends:** Ridership peaks during commute hours (8–9am, 5–6pm).
+Average ride time is longest mid-afternoon.
-- **Age Group:** Most riders fall between 25–44 years old, and younger riders (18–24) take the shortest rides.
+- **Age Group:** Most riders are 25–44.
+Younger users (18–24) take shorter trips on average.
-- **Gender:** Women ride less at night than men, especially after 8pm.
-A strong candidate for further safety or access research.
+- **Gender Patterns:** Women ride significantly less than men at night, especially after 8pm — suggesting possible safety or access concerns.
-- **User Type:** Customers (casual riders) have longer average trip times than subscribers.
+- **User Type:** Customers (non-subscribers) take longer trips than Subscribers, particularly during afternoons.
-- **Outliers:** Trip duration data is heavily skewed.
-Median trip duration (~10.45 mins) is much lower than the average (~13.91 mins).
+- **Outliers:** Trip durations are skewed.
+Median duration (~10.45 mins) is notably lower than the average (~13.91 mins).
-- **Routes:** Common routes tend to be short and direct, but some longer average-duration routes may suggest scenic or casual trips.
+- **Routes:** High-volume routes tend to be short and direct.
+Longer average-duration routes may reflect sightseeing or casual rides.
-- **Unknown Gender Riders:** The majority of riders listed as “unknown” gender are Customers, not Subscribers.
-They tend to take longer trips and are especially active in the afternoon and evening, possibly reflecting tourist behavior or non-disclosure.
+- **Unknown Gender Riders:** Most “unknown” riders are Customers rather than Subscribers.
+They take longer rides and are especially active in the afternoon and evening — possibly tourists or riders who declined to disclose gender.

 ## ⚠️ Limitations

-- Gender data is categorical (`male`, `female`, `unknown`) and self-reported or system-limited.
+- Gender is stored as categorical values (`male`, `female`, `unknown`) and may be system-generated or self-reported.
-- Birth years have anomalies, with some riders appearing implausibly old or young.
+- Birth year data includes anomalies with implausibly old or young riders.
-- Weather, day-of-week, and seasonal factors not yet included.
+- Weather, day-of-week, and seasonal effects are not yet factored in.
-- Outliers with extremely long durations may reflect undocked bikes or data errors.
+- Long-duration outliers may reflect undocked bikes or data quality issues.

 ## 📈 Next Steps

 - Build Tableau dashboards to visualize key findings
-- Investigate seasonality and weather overlays
+- Explore seasonality and weather effects
-- Continue exploring trip pairings and map-based visualizations
+- Analyze trip pairings and map-based routes

 ## 👤 About the Analyst

-I'm Parker Fadoul — a certified data analyst with a background in education, performance, and creative leadership.
-After over two decades of mentoring students and managing programs, I now apply that same problem-solving mindset to data.
-This project is part of my transition into the data analytics field and showcases my ability to explore, interpret, and present real-world datasets using SQL.
+I’m Parker Fadoul — a certified data analyst transitioning from a 20+ year career in the performing arts.
+I bring a deep background in education, mentorship, and creative leadership to data storytelling and analysis.
+This project showcases my ability to explore, interpret, and communicate insights from complex datasets using SQL.

 🔗 [LinkedIn](https://www.linkedin.com/in/parker-fadoul-63449135b/)
 🔗 [GitHub](https://github.com/ParkerFadoul)